-National Geographic writer and explorer Dan Buettner has made Ikaria one of his five “blue zones”, places where people live measurably longer, healthier, and happier, lives.
+National Geographic writer and explorer Dan Buettner has made Ikaria one of his five “blue zones”.
+Those are places where people live measurably longer, healthier, and happier, lives.
 (The others: Okinawa in Japan, Loma Linda in California, Sardinia in Italy and the Nicoya Peninsula in Costa Rica.)

-Ikaria is tops with “more healthy people over 90 than any other place on the planet” , says Buettner, author of The Blue Zones: Lessons for Living Longer from the People Who’ve Lived the Longest (National Geographic).
+Ikaria is tops with “more healthy people over 90 than any other place on the planet”, says Buettner.
+He is author of The Blue Zones: Lessons for Living Longer from the People Who’ve Lived the Longest (National Geographic).

-One in three Ikarians reaches 90, and almost always in excellent health.
-They‘re generally very happy people.
-They have much lower rates of cancer and heart disease compared with the rest of Greece, western Europe, and the US, virtually no dementia, and most maintain active sex lives till the very end.
+One in three Ikarians reaches 90 and almost always in excellent health.
+Consequently, they are generally very happy people.
+They also have much lower rates of cancer and heart disease compared with the rest of Greece, western Europe, and the US.
+There is virtually no dementia, and most Ikarians maintain active sex lives till the very end.

 Riveting read: NOAKES: THE IDIOT’S GUIDE TO LCHF AND BANTING

 In fact, it fits into any diet lifestyle you choose:

 That’s because the islanders eat “real” food, as close to its natural state as possible, including organic, pasture-fed meats.
 They are not “fat-phobic” – a low-fat yoghurt would be inexplicable, an oxymoron to Ikarians.
 They don’t eat refined, adulterated, processed carbs – the ones implicated in the epidemics of “diseases of lifestyle”, such as obesity, diabetes, heart disease, cancer and more recently dementia, that are currently plaguing the planet.